sunshowers-code/rust-cli-recommendations/src/managing-colors-in-rust.md

 >
 > Instead, use a library that just only supports ANSI color codes, and initialize support for them on Windows with [enable-ansi-support](https://crates.io/crates/enable-ansi-support).

-There are two general patterns with which color support can be handled: the "immediate pattern" and the "stylesheet pattern". **Library code that supports colors *should* use the stylesheet pattern to manage the colors that are displayed.** Code in a binary crate can use whichever pattern leads to simpler code.
+There are two general ways with which color support can be handled.
+I'm going to call them the "immediate pattern" and the "stylesheet approach", respectively. **Library code that supports colors *should* use the stylesheet approach.** Code in a binary crate can use whichever pattern leads to simpler code.

 ## The immediate pattern